-

 The Water Services (Scotland) Act 2005 requires

-the rest of the corporation and licensed.
-The Water Industry
+from the rest of the corporation and licensed.
+The Water

-Commissioner for Scotland is consulting on the principles
+Industry Commissioner for Scotland is consulting on the

-that should underpin the retail licence for the separate retail
+principles that should underpin the retail licence for the

 -

-to that consultation.
-UNISON is the largest trade union in
+response to that consultation.
+UNISON is the largest trade

 -